whosonfirst/whosonfirst-www-api/docs/methods.md

             "url": "http:\/\/developer.yahoo.com\/geo\/geoplanet\/"
         },
         {
             "description": "Administrative subdivisions of countries; a comprehensive world reference, 1900 to 1998.
-Gwillim Law: 'As far as I'm concerned, HASC codes are in the public domain - to encourage people or organizations to use them for data communication.'", "fullname": "Statoids HASC",
+Gwillim Law: 'As far as I'm concerned, HASC codes are in the public domain - to encourage people or organizations to use them for data communication.'
+The 'hasc:id' is a variable property mapping, depending on the placetype of a record.", "fullname": "Statoids HASC",
             "id": 1108827445,
             "key": "id",